Your Serious Illness Journey and Palliative Care

 What is Palliative Care?

-Palliative care is specialized health care for individuals diagnosed with serious illness which helps to relieve the pain, symptoms, and stress of living with a serious illness.
-It’s been described as an “extra layer of support” to improve a person’s quality of life, to help manage pain and symptoms, and to offer emotional and spiritual support to both the patient and family.
+Palliative care is specialized health care for individuals diagnosed with a serious illness which helps to relieve the pain, symptoms, and stress of living with a serious illness.
+It’s often described as an “extra layer of support” to improve a person’s quality of life.
+Palliative care offers medical treatments in addition to your regular care, and can provide emotional and spiritual support for both the individual and their family.
 It can help make everyday life the best it can be.

-Yes.
-Anyone diagnosed with a serious illness seeking relief from symptoms, pain and stress of their illness can ask their doctor for palliative care.
-Palliative care is offered to patients at any age (child to elder) and at any phase of health.
-Serious illness may include cancer, respiratory diseases, heart disease, Alzheimer’s Disease, HIV/AIDS, kidney failure, multiple sclerosis, and more.
-Palliative care can be effective whether you are receiving curative treatments, living with serious chronic illness, or coping with serious advancing illness and end of life care.
+Any individual diagnosed with a serious illness seeking relief from the symptoms, pain and stress of their illness, or a family member, can ask their doctors and care providers for palliative care.
+Serious illness can occur at any age, and may include cancer, respiratory diseases, heart disease, Alzheimer’s disease, HIV/AIDS, kidney or liver failure, multiple sclerosis, and more.
+Palliative care can be effective all through your serious illness journey: while you are receiving curative treatments, managing a serious chronic illness, or living with serious advancing illness and considering end of life care treatment options.

 How does Palliative Care work?

-Every individual with a serious illness can experience the pain and symptoms of their disease quite differently.
-A palliative care clinician or a team of palliative care specialists, works together with the patient’s regular doctors to find the source of the problem.
-The clinician or team offers the patient information about the best possible treatments options to help relieve or control pain, and to improve symptoms and side effects such as shortness of breath, nausea, loss of appetite, fatigue, trouble sleeping, and to help manage anxiety and depression.
-The patient and palliative care clinician/team talk about the benefits, risks, trade-offs and likely outcomes of the treatments options, and the patient chooses care that matches his/her goals and priorities.
-Patients often report having a clearer understanding of their illness and more control of their decision-making.
-Palliative care typically treats the “whole” person and their family and offers emotional and spiritual support throughout an serious illness.
+Every person diagnosed with a serious illness an experience the pain and symptoms of their disease quite differently.
+A palliative care clinician or a team of palliative care specialists which may include nurses, social workers, pharmacists, doctors, clergy, work together with the patient’s regular doctors to find the source of the problem.
+The clinician or team talks with the patient about the best possible treatments options to help relieve or control pain, and to improve symptoms and side effects such as shortness of breath, nausea, loss of appetite, fatigue, trouble sleeping, and to manage stress, anxiety and depression.
+They review the benefits, risks, trade-offs and likely outcomes of the treatments options, and the patient chooses care that matches his or her goals and priorities.
+Patients often report that palliative care discussions give them a clearer understanding of their illness and more control of their decision-making.
+Palliative care typically treats the “whole” person and their family and offers emotional and spiritual support throughout a serious illness.

-When can I ask my health care team for Palliative Care?
+When can I ask my doctors and care providers for Palliative Care?

 Anytime.
 You or a family member can ask for palliative care when first diagnosed and throughout the phases of a serious illness.
 For example, the added care and support can help patients undergoing aggressive treatments when working towards a cure or remission of an illness.
 If serious illness is not or no longer curative, palliative care can be supportive to help control the progression of the illness, to manage symptoms that may change over time, and to improve comfort care and quality of life.
 The palliative care clinicians/team can help patients and families understand the phases of an illness and look ahead to offer information about possible treatment options and choices.